launchscout/wasmio_2025/assets/slides.md

 ---

 # What's so great about the BEAM?
+- Very mature
-- Very mature (started in the 80s)
+  - Started by Ericsson in the 80s
-- OTP = Open Telecom Platform
+- OTP = Open Telecom Platforms
 - Designed for telecommunications
   - highly concurrent
   - highly available